 It's one of the oldest and best subways systems in Europe.

 The Paris Metro is convenient, extensive, affordable and safe.
-For most travelers, it's the best way of getting around Paris.
+For most of us, it's the best way of getting around Paris.
 One ticket gets you anywhere in Paris.

 For you history buffs, the first Metro line was designed by engineer Fulgence Bienvenue and opened in July 1900.
-Now, 120 miles of rail connect 300 stations, so you're never too far away from a Metro station.
+Now, 120 miles of rail connect 300 stations, so you're never very far away from a Metro station.

 Metro tickets and passes can be used on the Metro, on city buses, on the trams that operate on the edges of the city, and on the RER (the deep underground commuter trains) within the central city.
 The great thing is, when you purchase a Paris city pass, you can ride the Metro (and buses, trams, RER) for free, with no limits, and also visit museums for free.